Simprints/Android-Simprints-ID/README.md

 `bundletool build-apks --bundle=id/build/outputs/bundle/standard/debug/id-debug.aab --output=id-standard-debug.apks --ks=debug.keystore --ks-pass=pass:android --ks-key-alias=androiddebugkey --mode=universal --overwrite`

 To install [bundletool](https://github.com/google/bundletool) you can download the jar from Github and execute it using `java -jar bundletool` or install using Homebrew (on macOS).

+## Deploying to the Google Play Store
+For a full guide go [here](https://simprints.atlassian.net/wiki/spaces/KB/pages/1761378305/Releasing+a+new+version) to get the complete breakdown.

+Deploying to the Google Play Store has several steps:

+1. Update the VersionCode and VersionName

+2. Building and signing a release bundle

+3. Uploading to the Google Play Store.

+These steps are done automatically with [Bitbuket Piplines Deployments](https://bitbucket.org/simprints/android-simprints-id/addon/pipelines/deployments).
+Pipelines in a release branch will have an extra step which can automatically upload the release to the internal test track.